J. Jayalalithaa: Leader of the Opposition (1989)

+Attack in the Legislative Assembly

+Following reports on 19 March 1989 that a resignation letter purportedly written by Jayalalithaa, expressing her intention to resign her Assembly membership and retire from politics, had been recovered from the residence of M. Natarajan, the husband of her aide Sasikala, the letter was published in newspapers.
+The letter, which was addressed to the Speaker of the Tamil Nadu Legislative Assembly, M. Tamilkudimagan, subsequently reached the Speaker, who sought clarification from Jayalalithaa.
+Jayalalithaa denied reports that she had resigned from the Assembly or intended to quit politics.
+On 25 March 1989, during the Assembly session, tensions escalated around 11:00 IST.
+Kumari Ananthan and Jayalalithaa subsequently raised points of order, requesting that their privilege notices be taken up immediately.
+The Speaker declined to do so and called on Chief Minister Karunanidhi to present the budget.
+Jayalalithaa then demanded Karunanidhi's resignation, alleging that he had committed criminal acts.
+A confrontation followed between members of the DMK and AIADMK, during which budget papers were torn and Karunanidhi's spectacles were broken.
+An AIADMK member pushed the table separating the treasury and opposition benches, causing the podium to strike Karunanidhi and causing him to lose his balance.

-On 25 March 1989, as claimed by the party and a section of the members present in the assembly, amidst heavy violence inside the house among the ruling DMK party members and the opposition, Jayalalithaa was attacked by the ruling DMK members in front of the assembly speaker M. Tamilkudimagan when violence broke out between DMK and AIADMK MLA's after she called Karunanidhi a criminal and when he named and shamed her.
-Karunanidhi fell on the floor when one of her MLAs rushed towards him.
-Both Karunanidhi and Jayalaithaa alleged of attacks against them.
-Jayalalitha left the Assembly with her torn saree drawing a parallel with the shameful disrobing of Draupadi in the epic Mahabharata.
-At the peak of the situation, Jayalalithaa was about to leave the house, she vowed to not enter the house "until as a Chief Minister".
+As claimed by the party and a section of the members present in the assembly, amidst heavy violence inside the house among the ruling DMK party members and the opposition, Jayalalithaa was attacked by the ruling DMK members in front of the assembly speaker M. Tamilkudimagan when violence broke out between DMK and AIADMK MLA's after she called Karunanidhi a criminal as he began presenting the Budget.
+At the peak of the situation, Jayalalithaa was about to leave the house, she vowed to not enter the house "until as a Chief Minister" (she also resigned as leader of opposition in December 1989 and appointed S. R. Radha as LoP).
 In spite of some sections of media terming it as a theatrics, it received a lot of media coverage and sympathy from the public.
-During the 1989 general elections, the AIADMK allied with the Congress party and was handed a significant victory by winning 38 out of 39 lok sabha seats in Tamil Nadu.
-The AIADMK, under her leadership, also won the by-elections in Marungapuri, Madurai East and Peranamallur assembly constituencies.
+During the 1989 general elections, Jayalalithaa emphasized the need for a stable government at the Centre as its main poll plank, while an Assembly incident in March involving DMK MLAs, which drew public attention, also figured in the political discourse.
+The AIADMK allied with the Congress party and was handed a significant victory by winning 38 out of 39 lok sabha seats in Tamil Nadu.
+The AIADMK, under her leadership, also won the by-elections in Marungapuri and Madurai East assembly constituencies in March 1989 and Peranamallur assembly constituency in November 1989.